 Phishing attacks are not necessarily without warning; consider the following list of potential giveaway signs.

-A little caution goes a long way, and if you are ever in doubt, you can call KB Technologies Managed IT for a second opinion.
+A little caution goes a long way, and if you are ever in doubt, you can call KB Technologies for a second opinion.

-KB Technologies Managed IT can help your business train employees to respond to potential phishing attacks.
+KB Technologies can help your business train employees to respond to potential phishing attacks.
 To learn more, call us at (954) 834-2800.

 Reach Out Today!